Firdawws/glass_type_classification/README.md

 ## What This Project Does

 This project builds an intelligent system to **classify glass fragments** into different types (e.g., window, tableware, containers) based on their chemical makeup.
-The ultimate goal: **assist forensic investigations** by providing fast, accurate predictions about the origin of glass samples.

 ---